 The following are examples of credit facilities.

-Under credit facility, for example, suppose Customer X is given a $50000 credit facility or LOC for investment in a new venture which is secured against some collateral by a bank.
-The bank fixes loan term of 10 years for the repayment of the loan and Customer X is permissible to utilize the funds within the overall limit ($50000) and an interest rate of 20% is charged.
+Under credit facility, for example, suppose Customer X is given a $50000 credit facility or LOC for investment in a new venture secured against some collateral by a bank.
+The bank fixes a loan term of 10 years for the repayment of the loan, and Customer X is permissible to utilize the funds within the overall limit ($50000), and an interest rate of 20% is charged.

 Customer X spent $10000 and will be charged 20% of the amount spent only and not on the entire $50000 LOC.
 Thus the interest charged will be 20% * $10000 = $2000.

 Suppose the company “Atlantis” sells electronics in New York, and Company “Proline” manufactures electronics in Detroit.
 “Atlantis” wants to import $500,000 worth of electronics manufactured by “Proline” and is concerned about “Atlantis’s” ability to pay for them.
 “Atlantis” is offered a letter of credit from its tied-up bank, i.e., Bank of America, meaning that it will produce the required goods on the $500,000 payment, suppose in 90 days, or the bank will take responsibility for paying by itself.
 Bank of New York will send LOC to “Proline,” which further takes charge of shipping the electronics.

 Once shipped, “Proline” or its respective bank will claim for its $500,000 by bringing forward a written note (also called a bill of exchange) to the Bank of New York.
 Of course, letters of credit are more beneficial to sellers.
 Still, they also safeguard buyers because “Proline” must bring forward Bank of America evidence or receipts of the electronics shipment to facilitate the payment.